Parthiban-R-3997/Multimodal-Emotion-Recognition-using-Speech-Cues-and-Facial-Expressions/README.md

 # Multimodal Emotion Recognition System

-Recognizing and understanding emotions is crucial in human-computer interaction, as it can greatly enhance decision making and judgment.
+Recognizing and understanding emotions is crucial in human-computer interaction, as it can greatly enhance decision-making and judgment.
 This project proposes a comprehensive emotion recognition system that focuses on analyzing candidates' expressions during behavioral interviews.

 ## Table of Contents
 - [Introduction](#introduction)